 Taking great selfies looks so simple.
 Of course, that just makes it more frustrating when you can’t get it right.

-Don’t panic, you’re certainly not alone, so we’ve put together a complete guide on how to take good selfies.
-From great selfie poses to using fun filters, these expert tips will help all iPhone and Android users seriously up their selfie game.
-Let’s dive in.
+Don’t panic, you’re certainly not alone here, so we’ve put together a complete guide on how to take a good selfie every single time.

 1. Start things off with great lighting

-It’s the first rule of photography: lighting is everything.
+It’s the first rule of taking a good selfie: lighting is everything.
 Before you do anything, you’ll need to find a spot where the light gets the most out of your features, but this sadly isn’t as simple as it sounds.
-Too much light could have you squinting and covered in shadow, while not enough light could make everything bleak and blurry.
-Yikes.

 Use natural light

-Ideally, you should steer clear of computer screens, bright bulbs or any other kinds of harsh lighting.
+The best selfies typically avoid computer screens, bright bulbs or any other kinds of harsh lighting.
 Big windows and the great outdoors are your best friends here, because natural sunlight usually results in far more flattering selfies.

 You can even go to the next level by taking snaps when the light’s at its very best.
 Photography experts agree you’ll get the best selfie lighting when the sun’s at its lowest - around an hour after sunrise and an hour before sunset.